blocknative/web3-onboard/README.md

 const signer = ethersProvider.getSigner()

-// send a transaction with an ethers provider const txn = await signer.sendTransaction({
+// send a transaction with the ethers provider const txn = await signer.sendTransaction({
   to: '0x',
   value: 100000000000000